 There’s evidence which suggests that gum disease may increase the risk of certain cancers.

-This study looked at two conditions which are common precursors to colorectal cancer: benign tumours called adenomas and small growths known as serrated polyps.
-Researchers found that people with gum disease had a 17% higher risk of developing both conditions – and those who’d lost four or more teeth had a 20% higher risk of developing serrated polyps.
+This study examined two conditions that are common precursors to colorectal cancer: benign tumours called adenomas, and small growths known as serrated polyps.
+Researchers found that people with gum disease had a 17% higher risk of developing both conditions, and those who’d lost four or more teeth had a 20% higher risk of developing serrated polyps.

 Another study found that people with gum disease had a 43% higher risk of developing oesophageal cancer and a 52% higher risk of developing stomach cancer, compared with people whose gums were healthier.